gregnrobinson/bigquery-import-pipeline/README.md

   - Service Usage Admin
   - Storage Admin

-Modify the substituoons in the `./cloudbuild.yaml` file to match your requirements.
+Modify the substitutions in the `./cloudbuild.yaml` file to match your requirements.

 ```sh
 substitutions: